coltongrainger/quamash/README.md

     - [MATH 428 Numerical Analysis](num)

-- to organize some references
+- To organize references and external links.

     - [primary and secondary sources](lit)
     - [zotero](https://www.zotero.org/coltongrainger/items), [citeulike](http://www.citeulike.org/user/coltongrainger/)
     - [pinboard](https://pinboard.in/u:coltongrainger), [hypothes.is](https://web.hypothes.is)

-- to accumulate curriculum for my TA-ship
+- To accumulate curriculum for teaching.

     - [MATH 1300 Calculus 1](math1300)

 ## Contributing

 One may fork the [repository on github](https://github.com/coltongrainger/quamash) and open a pull-request.
+Alternatively, [contact me](mailto:colton.grainger@colorado.edu).

 ## See also